Boise 2026

 • Location: Kuna, not Boise proper — longer commute / different amenities than the Bench/SW Boise options.
 That’s a lifestyle call (the lower tax is part of the Kuna trade-off).

-• Comfortably under the $2,500 ceiling, and the lowest tax of any candidate — but the monthly still tracks the rate; re-derive if it moves materially.
+• Comfortably under the $2,500 ceiling, and a low ~$88/mo tax — but the monthly still tracks the rate; re-derive if it moves materially.

 Bottom line

-One of the best-fitting full-price houses on the board: a clean 2004 / 3bd-2ba / no-HOA home at ~$2,079/mo all-in (~$421 under the $2,500 ceiling), with the lowest tax of any candidate thanks to Kuna’s tax rate and a workable ~$74k down leaving ~$19k of cushion.
+One of the best-fitting full-price houses on the board: a clean 2004 / 3bd-2ba / no-HOA home at ~$2,079/mo all-in (~$421 under the $2,500 ceiling), with a low ~$88/mo tax thanks to Kuna’s tax rate and a workable ~$74k down leaving ~$19k of cushion.
 You’re buying at ~10% above assessed in Kuna rather than Boise — but on numbers it lands right next to Brookover.
 The real question is whether Kuna works for the life, not whether the math works.
 If the commute/location is fine, this is a legitimate contender — comparable to Brookover, a touch pricier monthly.